School Transport Information and Application Form

 As part of the application process, the Council will publish a privacy notice which will explain why it collects and keeps parents’ and pupils’ personal information, how it is used and what it does with the information collected.

-Where parents appeal against the Council’s decision not to provide free school transport, they must submit their appeal in writing no later than 14 days following the date of notification.
+An appeal must be submitted no later than 14 days following the date of notification.
 Consequently, the Council should ensure that the grounds for appeal are investigated appropriately and that the decision is communicated to parents within 30 days of the receipt of the letter of appeal.

 Integrated Transport Unit